jyryu3161/chembounce/README.md

 - `-l` : (Optional) Low memory mode
 - `--fragments` : Specific fragment SMILES of the input structure to replace.
 For multiple fragment, repeatedly impose this option: e.g. `--fragments SMILES_A --fragments SMILES_B`
-- `--replace_scaffold_files` :  Replace scaffold file, for the `fragments` option with tsv format, with or without priority score (the higher, with more priority).
+- `--replace_scaffold_files` : User-defiend library (if solely imposed).
+OR Replace scaffold file, for the `fragments` option with tsv format, with or without priority score (the higher, with more priority).
   * NOTE: One of the result files, `replace_scaffold_list.fragment_XXXX.tsv`, can be used for `replace_scaffold_files`.
   * NOTE: for multiple `fragments` and its corresponding `replace_scaffold_files`, the order of `fragments` and `replace_scaffold_files` should be matched: e.g.: `--fragments SMILES_A --replace_scaffold_files FILE_A --fragments SMILES_B --replace_scaffold_files FILE_B --fragments SMILES_C --replace_scaffold_files FILE_C`
-  * NOTE: For multiple

 ## Results